danktec/iam_watching/README.md

 # IAM Action Watcher

-Monitors IAM activities (Actions) for a given user in realtime.
+Monitors IAM activities (Actions) for a given user or role in realtime.
 Outputs a list of actions to help construct a policy document.

+"A CLI helper tool which runs alongside your IaC project to determine exactly what permissions your policy will require"

 ```
-> poetry run python -m iam_watching -u testuser
+> poetry run iam_watching -u testuser

         Watching every 5s for last 50
         operations currently being performed by testuser